Eazvy/VencordLib/Plugins/annamox/README.md

 # Features:
-# Removes various useless buttons from Discord.
+Removes buttons off of Discord,

-# DMS:
-# Removes Shop from Above the DM List.
+Removes Shop from Above the DM List,

-# Billing
-# Removes Billing Settigns
+Removes Billing Settings,

-# Gift
-# Removes the Gift Button for gifting Discord Nitro
+Removes the Gift Button for gifting Discord Nitro,

-# Emoji List
-# Removes unavailable categories for the emoji-picker.
+Removes unavailable categories for the emoji-picker.